 Conduct an online focus group with software – QuestionPro Communities

 Managing an online focus group is easy if you use a powerful online focus group platform and tool like QuestionPro Communities.
-By using a comprehensive community management tool, you get access to run high-frequency studies and manage longitudinal tracking.
+By using a comprehensive community management tool, you get access to run high-frequency studies and manage longitudinal studies.
 Not just that, get easy access to quantitative data and qualitative data and make informed decisions for your brand.

 QuestionPro Communities is made up of multiple modules to manage your online qualitative and quantitative research better.
 With powerful qualitative modules like IdeaBoard, discussion platform, panel management, and rewards and incentives management, it offers the most out of it.

 We recently conducted an online webinar on how to best manage online focus groups by using the right software.